-Prof Noemi Bitterman PhD, academic director, Masters of Industrial Design (MID), Technion, Israel Prof Noemi Bitterman is the founder and chair of Masters in Industrial Design with focus on medical and social design at the Technion, Israel.
-She has a PhD in Medical Sciences and a MSc in Industrial Design, including a post-doctoral fellowship at the University of Pennsylvania, USA.
+Prof Noemi Bitterman PhD, academic director, Masters of Industrial Design (MID), Technion, Israel

+Prof Noemi Bitterman is the founder and chair of Masters in Industrial Design with focus on medical and social design at the Technion, Israel.
+Her academic background includes a PhD in Medical Sciences and a MSc in Industrial Design, including a post-doctoral fellowship at the University of Pennsylvania, USA.